disuye/ffmpeg-scripts/README.md

 All scripts run in the Terminal (or VSCode) as shell scripts.
 Once downloaded, each script needs to be made executable:
 `chmod +x script_file_name.sh`

-The run the sctipt with:
+Then, after tweaking any variables, run the script with:
 `sh srcipt_file_name.sh`